CodeboxxGrading/Rocket-Elevators-Python-Controller/README.md

 ![Screenshot from 2021-06-15 13-13-13](https://user-images.githubusercontent.com/28630658/122095645-a41fa000-cddb-11eb-9322-81a766cce4bb.png)

-Or to get more details about each test, run
+You can also get more details about each test by adding the `-v` flag:

 `pytest -v`